JamesOwers/midi_degradation_toolkit/baselines/README.md

 # Baselines

-This directory contains scripts which we used to fit and analyse the results from all the baseline models proposed in the accompanying paper (submitted to ICASSP, available upon request) "Symbolic Music Correction using The MIDI Degradation Toolkit".
+This directory contains scripts which we used to fit all the baseline models and analyse the results as outlined in the accompanying paper (submitted to ICASSP, available upon request) "Symbolic Music Correction using The MIDI Degradation Toolkit".